 - Make sure your home is well insulated and that you have weather stripping around your doors and window sills to keep the warm air inside.

-- Familiarize yourself with the terms that are used to identify winter weather.
+- Know some of the terms that are used to describe winter weather.

 - Freezing Rain creates a coating of ice on roads and walkways.

 - Sleet is rain that turns to ice pellets before reaching the ground, causing roads to freeze and become slippery.